Blog

 5. Promote empathy.
 Wonder with your child how other people may be feeling, especially when they may have hurt someone else’s feelings.
 Encourage children to talk through conflicts and hear another point of view.
 Make an apology a natural part of conflict resolution – rather than words that must be recited to avoid punishment.

-Explore our kindergarten and preschool programs.
-For younger children, our parent/toddler program provides developmentally minded fun.
+Explore our preschool program and, for younger children, our parent/toddler program.

 1